Rome Med - Mediterranean Dialogues: 2019 Conference

 The fifth edition of the MED Conference took place from the 5 to 7 December 2019.
 Amongst the memorable participants was the Turkish Foreign Minister, Mevlüt Çavuşoğlu who participated in a dialogue.

 2020 Conference

 The sixth edition of MED took place from 25 November to 5 December 2020 and saw the participation of over 40 political leaders in a virtual formart.
-As part of this event, a panel discussion around shared securuty and the priorities for EU ation was organized between Italian Foreign Minister Luigi Di Maio, French Foreign Minister Jean-Yves Le Drian, Spanish Foreign Minister Arancha González Laya, German Minister of State Niels Annen, and Poland's Minister of Foreign Affairs Marcin Przydacz.
+As part of this event, a panel discussion around shared security and the priorities for EU ation was organized between Italian Foreign Minister Luigi Di Maio, French Foreign Minister Jean-Yves Le Drian, Spanish Foreign Minister Arancha González Laya, German Minister of State Niels Annen, and Poland's Deputy Minister of Foreign Affairs Marcin Przydacz.
 Another memorable and important moment of the conference, was when Saudi Arabia's Foreign Minister, Prince Faisal bin Farhan Al Saud, said during a session that a resolution to end the four-year dispute with Qatar was "within reach" and making "significant progress."